Ljubo Puljić

-Ljubo Puljić (born 31 May 2007) is a Croatian professional footballer who plays as a centre-back for Regionalliga Bayern club Bayern Munich II.
+Ljubo Puljić (born 31 May 2007) is a Croatian professional footballer who plays as a centre-back for club Atalanta Under-23, the reserve team of club Atalanta.
 He is a Croatian youth international.

 Early life

 He is a native of Vinkovci, Croatia.

 Club career

+Bayern Munich

 Puljić went from the youth academy of his hometown club Cibalia to the Osijek youth academy, then he signed for the Bayern Munich youth academy on 31 May 2023, coinciding with his 16th birthday, for a transfer fee that could reportedly rise up to €2,800,000.
 Becoming a record fee for a Croatian of his age.
 He was originally assigned with the Bayern Munich U17s at the start of the 2023–24 season and made four appearances before he went on to feature for the U19 side, as well as starting to train with the senior team, all at only the age of 16 years-old.
 In January 2024, he accompanied the senior team on their mid-season training block in Faro, Portugal.

 The following season, he made his professional debut with Bayern Munich II, starting for a 2–1 away loss Regionalliga Bayern match against TSV Aubstadt on 23 April 2025.

+In early 2026, Serie A club AC Milan showed interest in recruiting him.